ELGAS Knowledge Hub

 Routine Professional Inspection

-We recommend having an accredited gas hot water system technician perform routine inspections at intervals recommended by the appliance manufacturer.
+We recommend having an accredited LPG gas hot water system technician perform routine inspections at intervals recommended by the appliance manufacturer.

 They are skilled and certified to inspect, repair, and replace faulty components, such as gas fittings, heat exchangers, valves, thermostats, and flue vents.